Te lapa: Skepticism

-Richard Feinberg, a Kent State University professor, has, however, stated that the phenomenon has not been scientifically written about, that there are few references to it, and that there are disagreements among sailors about how the phenomenon operates.
+Richard Feinberg, a Kent State University professor, has, however, claimed that the phenomenon has not been scientifically written about, that there are few references to it, and that there are disagreements among sailors about how the phenomenon operates.
 Still, Feinberg interviewed sailors who believed in te lapa and said that they used it to navigate.
 He concluded his publication on te lapa with the remark "[a]lthough I am not quite ready dismiss te lapa out of hand, it is hard to see how a phenomenon so rare and difficult to find could be a dependable navigational tool, particularly in an emergency situation—precisely when it would be needed."